On distributionally robust extreme value analysis: Introduction

+One such statistical approach entails the application of the popular extremal types theorem (see Section \ref{SEC-EVT-STANDARD}) to model the distribution of block maxima of a modestly large number of samples of $X,$ by a generalized extreme value (GEV) distribution.
+Once we have a satisfactory model for the distribution of $M_n = \max\{X_1,\ldots,X_n\},$ evaluation of any desired quantile of $X$ is straighforward because of the relationship that $P(M_n \leq x) = (P(X \leq x))^n$ for any $x \in \mathbb{R}.$ Another common approach is to use samples that exceed a certain threshold to model conditional distribution of $X$ exceeding the threshold.
+The standard texts in extreme value theory (see, for example, \cite{MR691492,MR2234156,MR2364939}) provide a comprehensive account of such standard statistical approaches.

-Dividing the data into blocks, although asymptotically correct, is not the most common technique.
-A more standard approach is the use of the peaks-over-threshold technique.
-Regardless of the technique used, the point is that various assumptions behind the FTG Theorem, including approximation ( \ref{Affina_Form_EVT}), might be subject to model error.
+Regardless of the technique used, various assumptions underlying an application of a result similar to the extremal types theorem might be subject to model error.
 Consequently, it has been widely accepted that tail risk measures, particularly for high confidence levels, can only be estimated with considerable statistical as well as model uncertainty (see, for example, \cite{jorion2006value}).
-Moreover, the following remark due to \cite{MR1932132} holds significance in this discussion: \textquotedblleft Though the GEV model is supported by mathematical argument, its use in extrapolation is based on unverifiable assumptions, and measures of uncertainty on return levels should properly be regarded as \textit{lower bounds} that could be much greater if uncertainty due to model correctness were taken into account.\textquotedblright
+The following remark due to \cite{MR1932132} holds significance in this discussion: \textquotedblleft Though the GEV model is supported by mathematical argument, its use in extrapolation is based on unverifiable assumptions, and measures of uncertainty on return levels should properly be regarded as \textit{lower bounds} that could be much greater if uncertainty due to model correctness were taken into account.\textquotedblright

 Despite these difficulties, however, EVT is widely used (see, for example, \cite{MR2234156}) and regarded as a reasonable way of extrapolation to estimate extreme quantiles.